 - Low-cost operating structure.
 We focus on building and operating facilities with low delivered cost that will allow us to be successful through the cycle.
-We believe the combination of the following factors contributes to our low-cost structure and our high margins: - our ownership of the vast majority of our reserves, resulting in mineral royalty expense that was less than 0.2% of our sales in 2015; - the close proximity of our mines to their respective processing plants, which allows for a cost-efficient and highly automated production process; - our processing expertise, which enables us to create over 260 products with unique characteristics while minimizing waste; - our integrated logistics management expertise and geographically advantaged facility network, which enables us to reliably ship products by the most cost-effective method available, whether by truck, rail or barge; - · our large customer base across numerous end markets, which allows us to maximize our mining recovery rate and asset utilization; and - our large overall and plant-level operating scale. - Strong reputation with our customers and the communities in which we operate.
-We believe that we have built a strong reputation during our 115 year operating history.
+We believe the combination of the following factors contributes to our low-cost structure and our high margins: - our ownership of the vast majority of our reserves, resulting in mineral royalty expense that was less than 0.3% of our sales in 2016; - the close proximity of our mines to their respective processing plants, which allows for a cost-efficient and highly automated production process; - our processing expertise, which enables us to create over 240 products with unique characteristics while minimizing waste; - our integrated logistics management expertise and geographically advantaged facility network, which enables us to reliably ship products by the most cost-effective method available, whether by truck, rail or barge, to meet the needs of our customers, whether at in-basin transload locations or directly at wellhead locations via our Sandbox operations; - our large customer base across numerous end markets, which allows us to maximize our mining recovery rate and asset utilization; and - our large overall and plant-level operating scale. - Strong reputation with our customers and the communities in which we operate.
+We believe that we have built a strong reputation during our 116 year operating history.
 Our customers know us for our dependability and our high-quality, innovative products, as we have a long track record of timely delivery of our products according to customer specifications.
 We also have an extensive network of technical resources, including materials science and petroleum engineering expertise, which enables us to collaborate with our customers to develop new products and improve the performance of their existing applications.
 We are also well known in the communities in which we operate as a preferred employer and a responsible corporate citizen, which generally serves us well in hiring new employees and securing difficult to obtain permits for expansions and new facilities. - Experienced management team.
 The members of our senior management team bring significant experience to the dynamic environment in which we operate.
 Their expertise covers a range of disciplines, including industry-specific operating and technical knowledge as well as experience managing high-growth businesses.
 We believe we have assembled a flexible, creative and responsive team that can quickly adapt to the rapidly evolving unconventional oil and natural gas drilling landscape.